llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 distinct !DIFragment()
 ```

-A `DIFragment` is a `DIObject` which represents the identity of a non-source
+A `DIFragment` is a `DIObject`, which represents the identity of a non-source
 language variable program object, or a piece of a source language or non-source
 language program variable.
 These are used in the definition of other `DIObject`s
 and are not exposed as named variables for the debugger.